css-javascript-toolbox/css-javascript-toolbox-plugin/readme.txt

 - assigning where these code blocks go

 CJT code blocks can be assigned to pages, posts, custom posts, categories, URLs, expressions, and practically anywhere you want on your website.
 Code block shortcodes can also provide you with further placement accuracy.

+= Why purchase CSS & JavaScript Toolbox PLUS? =
+[CSS & JavaScript Toolbox PLUS](http://css-javascript-toolbox.com/css-javascript-toolbox-plus/) is our new premium plugin, featuring a faster and more powerful core, PLUS these features below:
+- Inverted Assignments (NEW FEATURE)
+- Support for Post Tags (NEW FEATURE)
+- Editor Themes
+- Editor Toolbox
+- Editor Menu Tools
+- Code Auto Completion (CAC)
+- Import Export Tool
+- Block Widget Linker
+- code optimisation and bug fixes
+- 100% compatibility with the the latest WordPress
+- PLUS more!!!

 = Support Us =
 The CSS & JavaScript Toolbox project is 100% developed and maintained by only two people since the very beginnings in August 2011.
 We have plenty of feature ideas that we want to introduce and this can only be possible with funding.